-Disclosure of sponsored and reimbursed travel should be made by submitting an Update Certification within SPARCS within 30 days of the travel total for the year reaching $5,000.
-Investigators may choose to report travel as it occurs rather than tracking total value for the year.
+Disclosure of sponsored and reimbursed travel should be made by submitting a Disclosure Profile Update within SPARCS within 30 days of the travel as it occurs.

 Investigators do not need to disclose reimbursed or sponsored travel if it was sponsored or reimbursed by any of the following:

 - A U.S. federal, state or local government entity,

 - A U.S. institution of higher education,

 - A U.S. academic teaching hospital

 - A U.S. medical center, or